rfc-st/humble/README.md

   -g                          Shows guidelines for enabling security HTTP response headers on popular servers/services -grd                        Shows the checks to grade an analysis, along with advice for improvement -l {es}                     Defines the language for displaying analysis, errors and messages; will be English if this parameter is omitted
-  -lic                        Shows the license for this tool, along with permissions, limitations and conditions.
+  -lic                        Shows the license for 'humble', along with permissions, limitations and conditions.
-  -o {csv,html,json,pdf,txt}  Exports analysis to 'scheme_host_port_yyyymmdd.ext' file; csv/json files will contain a brief analysis
+  -o {csv,html,json,pdf,txt}  Exports analysis to 'humble_scheme_URL_port_yyyymmdd_hhmmss.ext' file; csv/json will have a brief analysis
   -op OUTPUT_PATH             Exports analysis to 'OUTPUT_PATH'; if this parameter is omitted the PATH of 'humble.py' will be used
   -r                          Shows HTTP response headers and a detailed analysis; '-b' parameter will take priority -s [SKIP_HEADERS ...]
 Skips 'deprecated/insecure' and 'missing' checks for the indicated 'SKIP_HEADERS' (separated by spaces)